FIBA: Development (1950–2019)

 FIBA has organized a world championship, known as World Cup, for men since 1950 and a women's world championship, known as the Women's World Cup, since 1953.
 From 1986 through 2014, both events were held every four years, alternating with the Olympics.
 The men's World Cup was moved to a new four-year cycle, with tournaments in the year before the Summer Olympics, after 2014.

 On 7 April 1989, at a special congress in Munich following the conclusion of the 1988–89 FIBA European Cup, FIBA member nations voted, by a margin of 56 to 13, to allow NBA players to participate in its international events, including the World Cup and the Olympics.
 The change also intended to ward off competition from the Goodwill Games, which was rivaling the Olympics at the time and also seeking to bring NBA players into its basketball events.

 The Federation headquarters moved to Munich in 1956, then returned to Geneva in 2002.
 In 1991, it founded the FIBA Hall of Fame; the first induction ceremony was held on 12 September 2007, during EuroBasket 2007.
 During its 81st anniversary in 2013, FIBA moved into its new headquarters, "The House of Basketball", at Mies.
 Andreas Zagklis became the Secretary-General of FIBA on 7 December 2018.

-2020–present; suspensions of Russia and Belarus
+Suspensions of Russia and Belarus (2020–present)

 In February 2022, Russia and Belarus were provisionally suspended from international competitions until further notice due to Russia's invasion of Ukraine.
 It also suspended the two countries from hosting any competitions.